-Parents of Mannville boy go to great lengths to reduce painful reactions | CBC News
+'Allergic to life': Parents seek solution to Alberta boy's mysterious condition | CBC News

 "They would make my tummy hurt, my butt hurt and they would make me sick," Kaiel Morritt said.

-Since he was a one-year-old old he's experienced painful reactions to many things and a susceptibility to common colds and the flu.
+Since he was a one-year-old, he's experienced painful reactions to many things and a susceptibility to common colds and the flu.
 The reactions include abdominal pain, coughing, rashes and diarrhea.
-His parent's refer to his condition as 'allergic to life'.
+His parents refer to his condition as "allergic to life."

-"He reacts to almost everything in the environment, strong scents, cold (temperatures), bug bites, colds and flus, medications," said Kim Morritt, Kaiel's mother.
-"He has all kind of different reactions to them."
+"He reacts to almost everything in the environment: strong scents, cold [temperatures], bug bites, colds, medications," said Kim Morritt, Kaiel's mother.
+"He has all kinds of different reactions to them."

-To control his exposure to the things that trigger reactions his parents limit him to the rural garden, their home, and his mother's office in Mannville.
+To control his exposure to the things that trigger reactions, his parents limit him to the rural garden, their home and his mother's office in Mannville.

 "No one else is allowed to go in those places so that he stays safe," she said.
 "He can touch whatever.
 He doesn't have to wear his mask or gloves when he's there, and then out here.
-Those are the only three places that Kaiel exists in this world, and doctor's offices.
+Those are the only three places that Kaiel exists in this world.
+And doctor's offices.
 We go there quite a bit."

-A referral letter from a pediatrician shared with CBC News confirms his physical reactions and adds that he suffers from 'low muscle tone, delays in gross motor, fine motor and speech/language skills'.
+A referral letter from a pediatrician shared with CBC News confirms his physical reactions and adds that he suffers from "low muscle tone, delays in gross motor, fine motor and speech/language skills."
 It states his condition is undiagnosed because of a broad range of signs and symptoms and the testing needed may require hospitalization.
 The pediatrician cites a rare condition called idiopathic mast cell activation syndrome as a possible cause.

-Kaiel's parents have taken him to nine different doctors in Edmonton.
+Kaiel's parents have taken him to nine doctors in Edmonton.
 None have been able to offer a conclusive diagnosis.

 "The doctors don't know what it is," Kim Morritt said.
 "They don't know what we're fighting.
 Some think it's allergies.
 Some think it's a mass cell disorder.
 Some think it's asthma.
 It's all kinds of diagnoses that come our way."